 As the bear market proceeds, we should expect to hear more doom and gloom from the media.
 Market pundits make a lot of money by exaggerating the negative, so you can’t expect them to be a balanced source of market information.
 If we want to avoid being infected by their poor thinking, our best bet is to simply tune them out.
 In any case, as you consider the markets, remind yourself that there is always more than one side to every story.
 If you don’t see the positive, recognize the possibility that maybe you haven’t looked hard enough.

 Cognitive distortions are like weeds in our thinking—they just seem to sprout up on their own.
 Unless we actively work at it, these weeds can overcome our mental gardens.
 A good way to discourage the weeds is to intentionally cultivate our mental gardens with healthy habits and correct principles.
 Instead of stewing over the bear market, take time to ensure that your portfolios are invested in a well-diversified portfolio of high-quality stocks and bonds.
 Look at your portfolio structure to make sure it fits your financial plan.
 Develop your personal investment policy.
 These constructive actions will help you stay focused on things you can control and will help you get your mind off things you cannot control.

-Steven C. Merrell MBA, CFP®, AIF® is a Partner at Monterey Private Wealth, Inc., an independent wealth management firm in Monterey.
-He welcomes questions you may have concerning investments, taxes, retirement, or estate planning.
+Steven C. Merrell MBA, CFP®, AIF® is a Partner at Monterey Private Wealth, Inc., a Wealth Management Firm in Monterey.
+He welcomes questions that you may have about investments, taxes, retirement, or estate planning.
 Send your questions to: Steve Merrell, 2340 Garden Road Suite 202, Monterey, CA 93940 or email them to firstname.lastname@example.org.